adtork/Jeremy-Azure-lab/boot-specific-NVA-version/readme.md

-# Azure CLI to find a NVA Marketplace image.
+# How to find and use a specific NVA image.
 In this example, we will search Azure East for a Cisco ASAv version.

 **Fill in Azure region**
 <pre lang="...">